Exclusive Webinar - Paying global teams: Strategic compensation and compliant payroll

 If your business is expanding into Poland or growing your workforce within the country, using an Employer of Record (EOR) service can simplify the complexities of hiring, onboarding, and compliance — all without you having to establish a legal entity in Poland.

 An EOR will serve as the official employer for your workforce =.
-They will oversee local recruitment efforts, manage payroll, handle employee benefits, and ensure compliance with tax regulations.
+They will oversee local recruitment efforts, manage payroll, handle staff benefits, and ensure compliance with tax regulations.
 This frees you up to focus on what really matters.

 How to hire in Poland